 Method Appeals for Part D Prescription Drugs - Contact Information CALL 1-888-786-7509 1-866-796-3221 Expedited Appeals Calls to this number are free.
-Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31.
-(After March 31, your call will be handled by our automated phone system Saturday, Sunday, and holidays).
+Pharmacy Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31, with the exceptions of Christmas Day and Thanksgiving Day.
+(After March 31, your call will be handled by our automated phone system Saturday, Sunday, and holidays.)
 When leaving a message, please include your name, number, and the time you called.
-A Customer Service representative will return your call the next day.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
-This number is available 24 hours a day.
-Calls to this number are free.
-This number is available 24 hours a day, seven days a week.
-FAX 503-412-4003 Attn: PERS Moda Health Rx Appeals or Attn: PERS Moda Health Rx Expedited Appeals WRITE Moda Health, Attn: PERS Moda Health Rx Appeals P.O.
-Box 40384 Portland, OR 97240-0384 Moda Health, Attn: PERS Moda Health Rx Expedited Appeals P.O.
-Box 40384 Portland, OR 97240-0384 WEBSITE www.modahealth.com/medicare
+A Pharmacy Customer Service representative will return your call the next business day.